Gammarelli: Papal tailor

 Detail of the specific papal vestments crafted by Gammarelli for the 2005 papal conclave, including red shoes, papal fascia or waist sash, and cord for pectoral cross.

 Gammarelli was appointed as the papal tailor in 1813, by Pope Pius VII.
-Upon the death of a pope and the subsequent announcement of a papal conclave, the firm makes three white cassocks with accompanying mozzetta, red shoes, zucchetto, and red cape in small, medium, and large based off estimations of the size of leading cardinals, which are then delivered to the Room of Tears, adjacent to the Sistine Chapel.
+Upon the death of a pope and the subsequent announcement of a papal conclave, the firm makes three white cassocks with accompanying mozzetta, red shoes, zucchetto, and red cape in small, medium, and large based on estimations of the size of leading cardinals, which are then delivered to the Room of Tears, adjacent to the Sistine Chapel.
 Often times the elected cardinal's measurements are already on file, as he is a prior customer of the shop.
 This advanced predictive knowledge meant that journalists covering papal conclaves often came to the store seeking a lead, which the business never gave.
 While he is presented following his election in a Gammarelli cassock, it is the choice of an individual pope whether to retain the family's services for the remainder of his time in office.
 Pius XII is the only pope who selected a different tailor during his papacy, choosing to use a private tailor used by his aristocratic family.